hastiranjkesh/Swift-Classes-vs-Structs/README.md

 <br />
 Often it’s best to start with struct and if you find out later you need the capabilities of a class then just change it to a class.

+**NOTE:**

+1 - Because structs only have a single owner, it’s not possible to create a reference cycle.
+But with classes, we need to always be careful to not create reference cycles

+2 - When using structs, the compiler can generate really fast code.
+For example, the performance of operations on an array containing just structs is usually much better than the performance of operations on an array containing objects.

+3 - Memory management for value types is very easy.
+Because they have a single owner, the memory needed for them is created and freed automatically.
+For classes, Swift uses automatic reference counting (ARC) to manage memory.
+Every time you create a new reference to an object, the reference count gets increased by one.
+Once you let go of that reference (for example, the variable goes out of scope), the reference count decreases by one.
+When the reference count goes to zero, the object is deallocated.